marijnmur/googlecloudshelltutorials/requests_and_limits.md

     args: ["--vm", "1", "--vm-bytes", "150M", "--vm-hang", "1", "--cpu", "10000"]
 ```

-The `--cpu` argument of `stress` does not actually reflect the amount of cpu
+The `--cpu` argument of `stress` does not actually reflect the amount of CPU
 requested, but the mount of time a function is spawned that calculates the
 square root of a number.
-Thus a high number is required to actually violate the set cpu limit.
+Thus a high number is required to actually violate the
+set CPU limit.

 Checking the pod again with :